jpamies/letter-by-letter/k8s/README.md

 1. Create a new deployment and service manifest in the `base/` directory
 2. Add the new files to the `kustomization.yaml` in the `base/` directory
 3. Update the overlays as needed for environment-specific configurations
+4. Update the `update-images.sh` script if the new service requires ECR images